wey-gu/workshops/00-Openstack-Basic/installation-openstack-ubuntu-note.md

 The output should indicate three agents on the controller node and one agent on each compute node.

-## Congratulations let's try booting an instance
+## Congratulations!
+Let's try booting an instance